 Best face masks for sensitive skin

-Clarins' SOS Comfort Mask has been described as "just the tonic" for irritated skin, whether it's dehydrated, oily or spot prone.
-Not only does it soothe skin, but plumps and hydrates it just where it needs it, too.
+Clarins' SOS Comfort Mask has been described as "just the tonic" for irritated skin, whether it's dehydrated, oily or acne prone.
+Not only does it soothe skin, but it plumps and hydrates just where it needs it, too.

 Keeping your skin hydrated is essential if you suffer from sensitivity.
 Moisturisers "also create a protective barrier between your skin and environmental stressors like harsh weather conditions and pollutants which can sensitise the skin," says Faye.

 Epionce's best-selling Renewal Facial Cream uses a blend of meadowfoam and flaxseed oils to calm inflammation alongside a powerful rosehip, safflower, and avocado complex to strengthen a weakened moisture barrier.
 It has also been clinically proven to stimulate healthy cell rejuvenation to successfully reverse the visible signs of ageing and dramatically improves the overall clarity, elasticity and texture of the skin.

 Epionce Renewal Facial Cream, £84, SkinCity

 Darphin's Intral Redness Relief Cream is a dream for anyone who suffers from rosacea.
 It soothes and protects your skin, while also reducing the appearance of redness, blotchiness and irritation.

 Intral Redness Relief Cream, was £50 now £30, Darphin